Towards more sustainable planning solutions with multi-level governance

 Kymenlaakso Regional Plan 2040 became legally binding on 15.6.2020 and includes a blue-green infrastructure designation as part of the plan.
 Through the Baltic Sea2Land project, the Kymenlaakso Regional Council was given the opportunity to gather stakeholders’ views on the timeliness of the marking.
 The assessment of the timeliness of the blue-green infrastructure marking from the stakeholders’ perspective is an excellent example of multi-level working between different administrative sectors.
 Existing or targeted links to the county’s recreational area or ecological network are of course implemented in municipal planning, but there are also many associations and governmental actors in the region for whom the designation is of key importance.
 These include all the authorities and operators involved in tourism and recreation, the environment and sustainable development, forestry and the bio-economy, and health and physical activity.
 They also include municipal planners and transport planners.
 The aim of the designation is to preserve and develop existing green links in Kymenlaakso, but it requires that the relevant stakeholders are aware of the designation and its planning principles.

-Blue-green infrastructure actions that have already been promoted in the region?
+- What are the blue-green infrastructure actions that have already been promoted in the region?

-What could be done to further promote blue-green infrastructure?
+- What could be done to further promote blue-green infrastructure?

-Are there any parts of the marking that are problematic/challenging to implement?
+- Are there any parts of the marking that are problematic/challenging to implement?

-Are there any gaps/needs for improvement in the blue green network?
+- Are there any gaps/needs for improvement in the blue green network?

 Photo: Frank Hering from the Regional Council of Kymenlaakso is summing up the thoughts from the groupwork.